Zhelev92/qa-inflation-dashboard/docs/test-cases.md

 "Verify selecting a country updates the data correctly"

 1. Open the dashboard link
-2. Click/select a specific country (e.g., "United States")
+2. Click/select a specific country (e.g., "Bahrain")
 3. Observe updates in the indicators and tables
+4. Click/select a specific country (e.g., "Angola")

 Expected Result:
 The indicators and table correctly update to reflect the selected country's data